While Netflix has some of the best movies and TV shows from other sources that they have licensed, that isn’t enough to keep them on top.

 Here is a look at the best Netflix original series released on the streaming service so far.

-Updated on January 7: Netflix is always releasing new original series each month, sometimes improving on what it offers as it goes along.
+Updated in February 2021: Netflix is always releasing new original series each month, sometimes improving on what it offers as it goes along.
 This article will update every month, adding on new series that hit in the previous month, and sometimes adding overlooked titles from the past, to provide a comprehensive look at the best that the streaming service has to offer.

 Based on the popular novel series by Julia Quinn, Bridgerton is set in the world of Regency London high society’s ton.